 From Unit Plan: Everybody Celebrates!

-These are the books I use to introduce the various customs celebrated during Christmas, Hanukkah, Kwanzaa, and La Posada.
+These are the books I use to introduce the various customs celebrated during Christmas, Hanukkah, Las Posadas, and Kwanzaa.

 A homeless man finally finds a foster home for daughter in this Depression-era tale.

 Classroom Tip: Discuss how many children and families are homeless.
 Collect canned goods and clothing for a homeless shelter and deliver it before the holidays.

 The Grinch decides to stop the frivolous merriment of the Who's in Whoville.
 He learns that Christmas is more than just packages and decorations.

 Classroom Tip: Brainstorm and chart the things about the holiday season that are important and cannot be bought (such as families spending time together, singing songs, baking cookies, etc).